 Intermittent Meal Plan Example

 For this example, we’ll focus on the 5/2 Intermittent Fast, which consists of two fasting days per week, each allowing 25 percent of your regular caloric intake (400 to 600 calories).
 When doing this fast, consider having an eating window from 8am to 6pm.
-In addition to possibly losing addition weight, you’ll have more food options if you avoid pieces of bread, rice, and pasta during your fast.
+In addition to possibly losing additional weight, you’ll have more food options if you avoid pieces of bread, rice, and pasta during your fast.

 When fasting with limited calories, a hidden gem is hemp seeds.
 My favorite brand is Manitoba Harvest.
 Their Hemp Hearts are delicious and provide more protein than meat.